Randy J. Kaardal, K.C.

-Mr. Kaardal is recognized in The Canadian Legal Lexpert Directory as one of the leading lawyers in Canada.
-He is recognized in The Best Lawyers in Canada and has previously been identified in the London-based Chambers Global Guide as one of British Columbia's leading employment counsel.
+Mr. Kaardal is recognized in The Canadian Legal Lexpert Directory as one of the leading lawyers in Canada and Litigation Star in Benchmark Litigation.
+He is also recognized in The Best Lawyers in Canada in the areas of Administrative and Public Law, Alternative Dispute Resolution, Appellate Practice, Corporate and Commercial Litigation and Labour and Employment Law, Who’s Who Legal Canada for Labour, Employment & Benefits, and is ranked in the London-based Chambers Canada Guide in Litigation: General Commercial (British Columbia).
 He served as a law clerk to the Honourable Beverley McLachlin, then Justice of the British Columbia Court of Appeal, and the Honourable Henry Hutcheon from 1986 to 1987.

 He has been a lecturer at the Faculty of Law, University of British Columbia and has spoken at seminars and conferences sponsored by the Continuing Legal Education Society of British Columbia, the Justice Institute of British Columbia, the Canadian Institute for the Administration of Justice and the Canadian Environmental Association and the American Bar Association.

 In 2013 Mr. Kaardal was appointed a member of both the Provincial Court Judges Compensation Commission and the Judicial Justices Compensation Commission.

 In 2014 Mr. Kaardal was appointed King’s Counsel.

 In 2016 he was re-appointed as a Member of the 2016 Judicial Compensation Commission.

 In 2017 Mr. Kaardal was appointed to the Register of Timber Harvesting Contract and Subcontract Mediators and Arbitrators.